gortonator/bsds-6650/README.md

 ### Course Lead
 **Ian Gorton** - i.gorton(at)northeastern.edu

-### Teaching Assistants
+### Super Talented Teaching Assistants
-hopefully there will be some!!
+Mengjiao Wu <wu.mengji@husky.neu.edu>
+Wenlin Huang <huang.wenl@husky.neu.edu>

 ## Overview
+This course will cover the essential elements of distributed, concurrent systems and build upon that knowledge with engineering principles and practical experience with state-of-the-art technologies and methods for building scalable systems.
+Scalability is an essential quality of Internet-facing systems, and requires specialized skills and knowledge to build systems that scale at low cost.

 ## Assessment
 * There are 4 assigments, the first 3 are individual and the final project can be done in pairs.
-Each assignmenta is worth 18% of the final grade
+Each assignment is worth 18% of the final grade
 * There are 4 quizes.
 Each quiz if worth 6% of the final grade.
-* There is one written assigment that is worth 4% of the final grade
+* There is one individual written assigment that is worth 4% of the final grade.

 # Course Content